-If you have a problem related to drinking water quality you can either contact your supplier direct or again contact us and we will take the appropriate action.
+If you have a problem related to the quality of your drinking water please contact your supplier direct.

 In South Tyneside, there are two designated bathing waters located at Sandhaven Beach and Marsden Beach.
 These waters were designated with the classification Excellent and Good respectively for 2016.